How to juggle home schooling and your mental health

 Use whatever works best for you.
 If your schools are utilising digital platforms i.e. Google Classroom then this provides a fabulous teaching tool.
 For some, it may be reverting to pen and paper or using more practical teaching methods to aid learning.

 If you don't have available technology to support your child, then consider contacting your school who may be able to signpost you to an available loan supply.
 Some gaming systems, Xbox and PlayStation, can also support the access to Google classrooms which may make access to resources easier, whilst those struggling with broadband or data issues can see if their provider is offering support: Three, Smarty, Virgin Mobile, EE, Tesco Mobile and Sky mobile are all taking part in a scheme to provide free mobile data increases.
-Learn more about support on offer.

 Various providers are also offering free activities and educational support for children.
 The BBC is running lessons for children on TV during lockdown, the British Library has various free activities to support education through creating a comic or cookbook, writing a limerick or short story even the ability to dream up an imaginary school.
 Let’s not forget the nation’s PE hero Joe Wicks, who is back with three weekly 20 minute sessions, providing a fabulous opportunity to join the kids in throwing some sweaty shapes around the lounge.
-If you want more PE inspiration, check out our top tips to get your kids moving.

 Consider some non-digital methods of supporting education, your child could start a chain story with a friend where they write a paragraph, post the letter to a friend who writes the next section and so on.
 Use the time to aid home-led learning opportunities - baking provides a great science, maths, and life lesson.
 For older children, why not challenge them to cook a healthy meal for the family using one of our delicious recipes.